Phase Matching for Out-of-Distribution Generalization: Introduction

-For the phase spectrum, we conduct an empirical experiment following the approach in~\cite{xu2021fourier}.
-Results in \cref{fig:rec} show that the phase spectrum preserves highly structured spatial information, while the amplitude-only reconstructed image is entirely corrupted.
-Specifically, for each patch in \cref{fig:ori,fig:pha_only}, the structural information (\eg, contour, edge) remains remarkably consistent, which makes significant contributions to recognition and positioning for the human visual system.
-Based on the above observations, we assert that the secret to robust visual systems lies in the utilization of the phase spectrum and low sensitivity to the amplitude spectrum.
-Moreover, the consistent structural information presented in the image patches motivates us to establish spatial relationships for the phase spectrum.
-However, existing DG studies have largely overlooked the spatial relationship between the image patches, which is a critical aspect of a generalizable representation.
+For the phase spectrum, empirical experiments (Fig. \ref{fig:toy_exp}) show that the phase spectrum preserves highly structured spatial information in the phase-only reconstructed image, while the amplitude-only is entirely corrupted.
+Specifically, for each image patch from the pairs, the structural information (\textit{e.g.}, contour, edge) remains remarkably consistent, which makes significant contributions to recognition and positioning for the human visual system.
+Since the visual structures are the keys to describing different objects, learning from such information can facilitate the model to extract invariant semantics.
+Therefore, we assert that the secret to robust visual systems lies in the utilization of the phase spectrum and low sensitivity to the amplitude spectrum.
+Moreover, this consistent structural information presented in the image patches motivates us to establish spatial relationships for the phase spectrum.
+However, existing DG studies have largely overlooked this, which is a critical aspect of a generalizable representation.

-In this paper, we seek to address DG problems from a frequency perspective and propose a method called \textit{Phase Matching} (PhaMa), as illustrated in \cref{fig:framework}.
-To enhance generalizability against amplitude disturbances caused by domain shifts, we introduce perturbations on the amplitude spectrum for adversarial training.
-Specifically, we randomly select two images from the source domains and mix their amplitude spectra through linear interpolation.
+In this paper, we seek to address DG problems from a frequency perspective.
+We analyze the distribution of the frequency components, and argue that \textit{domain shift is more likely to be caused by changes in the amplitude spectrum than the phase spectrum}.
+Inspired by this, we propose \textit{Phase Matching} (PhaMa) to enhance generalizability against domain shifts, which perturbs the amplitude spectrum for adversarial training.
+Specifically, we randomly select two images from the source and mix their amplitude spectra through linear interpolation.
 Both the original images and the augmented versions are then fed into the network.
-Subsequently, we introduce a patch contrastive loss~\cite{park2020contrastive} to encourage the matching of patch representations from the image pairs.
+Subsequently, we introduce a patch contrastive loss\cite{park2020contrastive} to encourage the matching of patch representations from the image pairs.
 This operation further alleviates the impact of the amplitude spectrum and establishes the spatial relationship of the phase spectrum, allowing the network to prioritize the phase spectrum of the image.